 Course Pricing & Value

-This special offer is available to all clients who book and pay through the soundstrue.com store.
-Follow this link and add to your cart to make sure you get this discounted offer.
+This special offer is available to all clients who book and pay through the store.
+Use the link above to make sure you get this discounted offer.

 That being said, I am sure you're going to find this as life-changing as I did and really valuable in your personal progression going forward.

 Current Course Bonus Gifts

-- ‘Audio Practice: On Kindness’ (presented by Florence Meleo-Meyer, lead instructor of the MSBR online course).
+- ‘On Kindness’ audio program: Presented by Florence Meleo-Meyer, lead instructor of the MSBR online course.

 What I would say though is that you need to make a commitment to follow the program in its entirety.

-While this is a learning experience, it's also a liberating, fun, profound exploration of your mind and body that will begin to unlock potential and happiness that you never thought could exist.
+While this is a learning experience, it's also a liberating, fun, and profound exploration of your mind and body that will begin to unlock further potential and happiness in your life.